nostrband/keycrux/README.md

 }
 ```

-The `attestation` param must have `public_key` field equal to `client pubkey`, to make sure the attestation wasn't just copied by the client from a third-party, you can use `nostr-enclaved` library to validate the attestation (`Validator.parseValidateAttestation(attestation, pubkey)`).
+The `attestation` param must have `public_key` field equal to `client pubkey`, to make sure the attestation wasn't just copied by the client from a third-party.

 Results are encrypted back to the client's `pubkey` and `p`-tagging it, structure:
 ```